-- 3. Coordinate efforts in gaining new members (Standing Rules) - 4.
-Send membership packages to all new members (Standing Rules) - 5.
-Keep an accurate list of current members with all membership information (Standing Rules) - 6.
-Assist at the registration table during General Meetings (Standing Rules) - 7.
-Spearhead and promote an annual membership drive - 8.
-Keep members informed of all Member Benefits - 9.
-Submit Membership Report at each monthly Board of Directors Meeting - 10.
-Submit a Membership Article for each monthly InSync Newsletter - 11.
-Maintain a supply of 3-Part Membership Applications - 12.
-Maintain a supply of ASP Promotional Brochures to be used as recruiting tool. - 13.
-Prepare a "Welcome Letter" to new members - 14.
-Eight weeks after new member joining send a "Thank you for joining..." - 15.
-Arrange to have membership promotional materials created and keep materials updated as new or changed membership benefits require it.

-- 16. Purchase postage stamps for mailings, submit receipt for reimbursement and keep record of stamp usage. - 17.
-Recruit and establish a membership committee to assist with membership duties.
+- 1. Coordinate efforts in gaining new members (Standing Rules) - 1.
+Send membership welcome and information to all new members (Standing Rules) - 2.
+Keep an accurate list of current members with all membership information (Standing Rules) - 3.
+Assist at the ASP Booth with new member welcoming. - 4.
+Keep members informed of all Member Benefits - 5.
+Maintain a supply of ASP Brochures to be used as recruiting tool. - 6.
+Prepare and send a "Welcome Letter" to new members - 7.
+Arrange to have membership promotional materials created and keep materials updated as new or changed membership benefits require it. - 8.
+Purchase postage stamps for mailings, submit receipt for reimbursement and keep record of stamp usage.